 In summary, under the Deatbolt framework the security perimeter is constructed by subjecting all devices to the control of the AP as follows:

-For the remaining of this write-up, we will use the smart lock for the front door as an example to demonstrate the complicated issues involved on deploying a smart device.
+For the remainder of this write-up, we will use the smart lock for the front door as an example to demonstrate the complicated issues involved in deploying a smart device.

 Briefly, a smart lock must be able to: